 As children get older, they should change from seeing a pediatrician to seeing an adult doctor.
 Teens don’t need checkups as often as young kids do, but they should see their PCP at least once a year.
 Regular visits will help them stay up to date on vaccines.
 If teens have a condition such as diabetes or asthma, it’s very important that they keep seeing their doctors and not miss a visit.
 Call CMS Health Plan if you need help finding an adult provider.

 You should be able to schedule an appointment with your child's PCP and get medical care when your child needs it.
 It may take a little longer to get in to see certain other types of providers, like specialists.
 Call CMS Health Plan if you can’t get an appointment in a timely manner.

 Your child should get high quality medications and the right treatment for his or her conditions.
 But not all drugs are covered.
 And some may need to be approved before they’re covered.
-The Preferred Drug List (PDL) is located on the CMS Health Plan website.
+The Preferred Drug List (PDL) is located on the Pharmacy page.
 It is updated regularly and lists drugs that are covered by insurance.
 Talk to a doctor or pharmacist to review the PDL and answer questions about your child’s medications.